hlotvonen/gdc-blog/content/2020-02-27-moebius-ansi-ascii-art-editor-with-custom-font-support.md.md

 The reason for that is probably because ASCII and ANSI editors such as PabloDraw didn't have any option to load custom fonts, and PabloDraw wasn't open sourced [until a few years ago](https://github.com/cwensley/pablodraw), so adding that support was impossible.

 But then, last year [Andy Herbert](https://github.com/andyherbert) published Moebius, an **amazing** ANSI & ASCII editor made with modern day javascript and built with electron.
-While the official version also doesn't have support for "non-standard" ASCII or ANSI fonts, it's [open source](https://github.com/blocktronics/moebius), which meant that adding support for custom fonts andnew fonts was finally possible.
+While the official version also doesn't have support for "non-standard" ASCII or ANSI fonts, it's [open source](https://github.com/blocktronics/moebius), which meant that adding support for custom fonts and new fonts was finally possible.

 ![Character set with an italic font in Moebius](assets/moebius.png "Character set with an italic font in Moebius")